kasbuunk/ai/README.md

 For univariate linear regression, the cost function is the average of the squared errors, with the error being the enumration of the differences between the predicted and actual data points.

 The goal is to minimize the cost function J, w.r.t. its paramters w, b.
 So J is a function of w and b, and its minimum is the solution to finding the parameters that give the chosen model the best fit to the data.

+#### Multiple linear regression

+For multiple linear regression, we generalise the w and b coefficients to a vector theta, and use the vector x for the data of the inputs.
+For easier and more understandable implementation, we prepend a 1.0 floating point number to the data in x, so the first value in theta refers to the constant, or y-intercept of the line that fits the data.

 ### Classification